ABQFilmTour/abqfilmtour.github.io/docs/BuildInstructions.md

 #### Synchronize the Gradle build

 Intellij IDEA should do this automatically.
 If not in build.gradle(Module:app) file there should be an option to do so.

 #### Execute the build

-Under the Build drop down menu select "build".

-The app should now be ready to run.
-Selected the device you want to install it on and hit the okay button.

-### Option 2: Import the project into Android Studio

-From the welcome page select "checkout from version control" and select "git".
-Paste the copied URL into the URL box.
-Select a directory to save the project and hit the "clone" button.

-You will be asked "Would you like to create an Android Studio project for the sources you have checked out to {project directory}".
-Select "Yes".

-From the Import Project screen.
-Select Create project from external model and make sure that Gradle is selected.
-Then hit the Next button.

-Check the use auto-import checkbox and select finish.

-#### Synchronize the Gradle build

-Android Studio should do this automatically.
-If not in build.gradle(Module:app) file there should be an option to do so.

-#### Execute the build